 No Breach.
 Neither the execution and delivery of this Bond, nor consummation of the transactions contemplated in this Bond, nor compliance with the terms and provisions of this Bond, will conflict with, result in a breach of, or require any consent under, the charter or by-laws of Surety, any applicable law or regulation, any order, writ, injunction or decree of any court or governmental authority or agency, any agreement or instrument to which Surety or any of its subsidiaries is a party or by which any of them is bound or to which any of them is subject, or constitute a default under any such agreement or instrument, or result in the creation or imposition of any lien upon of the revenues or assets of Surety or any of its subsidiaries pursuant to the terms of any such agreement or instrument.

 Corporate Action.
-Surety has all necessary corporate power and authority to execute, deliver and perform its obligations under this Bond; the execution, delivery and performance by Surety of this Bond has been duly authorized by all necessary corporate action on its part; this Bond is binding upon and enforceable against Surety; the person executing this Bond on behalf of the Surety has full power and authority to bind the Surety to this Bond; and this Bond has been duly and validly executed and delivered by Surety and constitutes its legal, valid and binding obligation, enforceable in accordance with its terms.
+Surety has all necessary corporate power and authority to execute, deliver and perform its Obligations under this Bond; the execution, delivery and performance by Surety of this Bond has been duly authorized by all necessary corporate action on its part; this Bond is binding upon and enforceable against Surety; the person executing this Bond on behalf of the Surety has full power and authority to bind the Surety to this Bond; and this Bond has been duly and validly executed and delivered by Surety and constitutes a legal, valid and binding obligation of Surety, enforceable in accordance with its terms.

 Approvals.
 No authorizations, approvals or consents of, and no filings or registrations with, any governmental or regulatory authority or agency including, but not limited to, the Texas Commissioner of Insurance, or any securities exchange, are necessary for the execution, delivery or performance by Surety of this Bond or for the validity or enforceability of this Bond.
 In this regard, Surety warrants and represents that it has all necessary authorizations, approvals, and consents of all governmental or regulatory authorities or agencies including, but not limited to, the Texas Commissioner of Insurance, or any securities exchange, for the execution, delivery and performance by Surety of this Bond.

 4.07 No Defaults.
-To the best of its knowledge Surety is not in default or breach under any agreements or contracts which may adversely affect Surety’s ability to fulfill its obligations under this Bond.
+To the best of its knowledge Surety is not in default or breach under any agreements or contracts which may adversely affect Surety’s ability to fulfill its Obligations under this Bond.
+Furthermore, Surety is not aware of any fact that would adversely affect Surety’s ability to perform its Obligations under this Bond.

 Independent Review.
 Surety has, independently and without reliance upon ERCOT, and based upon such documents and information as Surety has deemed appropriate, made its own analysis and decision to enter into this Bond.

-No Duty by ERCOT to Advise Surety of Principal.
-Surety will keep itself fully apprised of Principal’s financial and business condition, and Surety shall be responsible, to the extent deemed necessary or advisable by Surety, for obtaining for itself information regarding Principal, the Standard Form Agreement, the ERCOT Protocols and the ERCOT market and operating guides, and Surety acknowledges and agrees that ERCOT shall have no duty at any time to notify Surety of any information which ERCOT may have or acquire concerning Principal or to investigate or inform Surety of the financial or business condition or affairs of Principal or any change therein.
+No Duty by ERCOT to Advise Surety about Principal.
+Surety will keep itself fully apprised of Principal’s financial and business condition, and Surety shall be solely responsible, to the extent deemed necessary or advisable by Surety, for obtaining for itself information regarding Principal, the Standard Form Agreement, the ERCOT Protocols and the ERCOT market and operating guides, and Surety acknowledges and agrees that ERCOT shall have no duty at any time to notify Surety of any information which ERCOT may have or acquire concerning Principal or to investigate or inform Surety of the financial or business condition or affairs of Principal or any change therein.